brucou/-rxcc-state/README.md

   </dd>
   <dt>atomic state</dt>
   <dd>An atomic state is a control state which is not itself a state machine.
 In other words, it
   is a control state like in any standard state machine.
+In our base example, all states are atomic states.
+In our CD player example, the control state 5 is an atomic state.
+The `CD loaded` control state is not.
   </dd>
   <dt>transient state</dt>
   <dd>transient states are control states which are ephemeral.
 They are meant to be immediately
   transitioned from.
 Transient state thus feature no external triggering event (but necessitates of internal automatic event), and may have associated guards.
-By contract, one of these guards, if any, must be fulfilled to prevent the machine for eternally remain in the same control state
+By contract, one of these guards, if any, must be fulfilled to prevent the machine for eternally remain in the same control state.
+In our CD player example, the control state 3 is a transient state.
+Upon entering that state, the machine will immediately transition to either control state 1, or composite state `CD loaded`.
   </dd>
   <dt>terminal state</dt>
   <dd>the terminal state is a control state from which the machine is not meant to transition